[[folder: Fridge Brilliance ]]

 ** Martha also mentions when relating the story to Mary that Lilias was a small, petite woman, so it’s possible that she thought the extra weight wouldn’t make that great of a difference.

-** It's also entirely possible that the reason everyone's so concerned about Colin's health is because of the fear of damage from the fall.
+** It's also entirely possible that the reason everyone's so concerned about Colin's health is because of the fear of damage from the fall and from the fact that his birth was premature.